 With your additional memory in hand, it's time to upgrade your laptop memory, a pretty straightforward process.
 First, turn off your laptop and unplug the power adapter.

-Then open the panel on the bottom of your laptop covering the memory banks.
+Next, open the panel on the bottom of your laptop covering the memory banks.
 (Depending on your system, you might have to unscrew the whole back of the laptop to access the memory and other components.)

 Before you touch any component in your PC, though, touch any metal surface inside the computer (e.g., the back of the hard drive or a metal connector for another component).
 This will discharge any potentially damaging static electricity from your body.

+If all of your memory slots are already filled, you'll need to pull out the existing DIMMs in order to replace them.
 To remove the memory module, push apart the clips holding it in place.
 The memory module should pop up at an angle.

-Then, holding the memory module by its edges--without touching the gold connectors at the bottom, lift the module out.
+Then, holding the memory module by its edges — without touching the gold connectors at the bottom, lift the module out.

 That's it!
 Power up your laptop and head back to the System Information window or Task Manager to verify your new memory has been added.
-Enjoy your upgraded memory!
+Enjoy your upgraded memory.